Types of Delay Analysis in Construction

 July 13, 2022

-Types of Delay Analysis in Construction | Whether it’s out of your control or not, construction projects are often subject to events that result in delays.
-These could occur for various reasons, from weather to poor planning.
 Regardless of the reasons, construction delays can have severe financial impacts on projects.
 Missing progress on a critical activity by just one day can put the project off schedule and cost money.

 What Is Forensic Delay Analysis?

-1. The quantification of overall delay;
+1. The quantification of the overall delay

-2. Identification of the specific activities that resulted in the schedule delay;
+2. Identification of the specific activities that resulted in the schedule delay

-4. Assessment of the responsibility for impacts and associated allocation of project delay.
+4. Assessment of the responsibility for impacts and associated allocation of project delay

 Common Causes of Delays